PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_final_slice_prepost_passthrough_stats` for assignment-only retention and requires the value to remain unconsumed.
 Retention must add no guard, pass call, reorder, dependency, or TensorFlow import path.

+The sole production call now retains its unchanged one-counter dictionary as `_final_slice_prepost_passthrough_stats`.
+It remains unconsumed in this unit.
+The wrapper, owner, positive-only cleanup, call count, model-only argument, final slice/concat predecessor, and pre-Concat successor are unchanged.

+This assignment adds no mutation guard or control flow.
+Pass execution, dependencies, diagnostics, public behavior, and the TensorFlow-free direct path remain fixed; only two stale boundary target expectations changed.